Barrister banner

 Proceeds of Crime:

-He is familiar with all aspects of asset recovery litigation, including receivership and civil recovery - in respect of which he was instructed for one of the respondents in the leading case of ARA v.
+In additional to criminal confiscation, Dominic has familiarity with a range of civil aspects of asset recovery litigation.
+His experience includes acting in proceedings concerning property freezing orders, receivership and civil recovery - in respect of which he was instructed for one of the respondents in the leading case of ARA v.
 Green & others [2005] EWHC 3168 (Admin).
+In 2025, he secured one of the first civil recovery orders applied for by HMRC, having first obtained a property freezing order over the asset in question.

 Inquests: